rasumovsky/51_HggDM/README.md

      6) pseudoexperiment ensemble generation and analysis
      7) CLs and p0 calculators

+NOTES 03/04/2015:

+      The "FromFile" option should be modified.
+First, the program looks for the desired file.
+If it exists, open.
+Otherwise, call the 'createNew' method.

 NOTES 24/03/2015:

       Need to think more about handling communication between analysis classes.